ryan-montville/winter-olympic-database/README.md

 <a id="orm"></a>

 ## SQLAlchemy ORM
 For the final phase of our project, we were tasked with creating classes with SQLAlchemy to map a relationship within our database.
 We each created the classes in Python, created the objects for data insertion, and created a join query using the classes we created.
 Since the course did not cover SQLAlchemy as extensively as SQL, our queries are simple queries compare to our non-trivial SQL queries.
-The ORM code is provided below, or you can view the entire Python script [here]()
+The ORM code is provided below, or you can view the entire Python script [here](https://github.com/ryan-montville/winter-olympic-database/blob/main/python/sqlalchemy-code.py).

-### ORM for Athletes and Countries
+### ORM for Countries and Athletes
 The first ORM maps the reletionship between Countries and Athletes.
-As a reminder, Countries have many athletes and athletes are from a single country.
+Countries have 2 to many athletes and athletes are from a single country.
 #### Classes
 ```
 class Country(Base):